ebi-gene-expression-group/selectBCM/README.md

 * Evaluation of batch correction methods

 These steps may be implemented in a variety of ways including stand-alone tools, scripts or R package functions.
 To compare equivalent logical steps between workflows, and to ‘mix and match’ those components for optimal workflows is, therefore a challenging exercise without having additional infrastructure.
 The current R package provides a flexibility to perform batch correction and evaluation of various batch-correction methods for given dataset.
-Finally, it provide **performance rank** of each BECAs for the given dataset.
+Finally, it provide **performance rank** of each BCMs for the given dataset.

 # Installation

+This repository provides a Docker file to intall SelectBCM R package inside a Docker container.
+Additinally, we also provide container image of the SelectBCM for direct installation.

+For traditional approach, we provide renv.lock for the required package installation and later SelectBCM can be installed via github-

 ##If you want to install the package directly from Github, I recommend using the `devtools` ##package.
 Package uses r-base=3.6.3, therefore it is advised to initiate conda environment ##with r-base=3.6.3.
 Wrapper uses "foreign"  package as dependency which is no more ##supported by cran, therefore it should be installed via conda before hand.